Jordan Gaines Lewis is a science writer,

 Jordan's dissertation research at Penn State College of Medicine focuses on risk factors for obesity and metabolic syndrome in adolescents, and how these risk factors might be predicted by sleep quality in childhood.

-Jordan was honored as a member of Pacific Standard Magazine's inaugural list of 30 Top Thinkers Under 30 in 2014, and was a TED@NYC speaker in July.
+Jordan was honored as a member of Pacific Standard Magazine's inaugural list of 30 Top Thinkers Under 30, was a 2014 TED@NYC speaker, and was selected as a 2014 TEDMED Front Line Scholar.

 A Maryland native, Jordan currently lives in central Pennsylvania with her husband and their kitten, Yoshi.